SsenfumaGodfrey/Fong-Fing-Performance-Analysis/README.md

    ## Objectives / Project Goals
    *The main objective of this analysis as below*

-   - Evaluate Fing Fong's sales performance from December 2024 to May 2025.
+   - Evaluate Fing Fong's sales performance from December 2024 to June 2025.
    - Identify key trends and patterns in the sales' data.
    - Provide actionable recommendations for business optimization and growth.